website-monitor-tool/wsmt/readme.md

 ### Running in Separate Terminals

 > **NOTE**
 Running these commands in separate terminals makes processes easier to track, keeps logs properly separated, and simplifies debugging.
-Hence if you are looking to develop, I would suggest following the [step-by-step setup](#step-by-step-setup)
+Hence if you are looking to develop, I would suggest following the [step-by-step setup](#step-by-step-setup).

 ### Demo Behavior